BarkingSeparation Anxiety

 Providing mental and physical stimulation is also key in helping them adapt to their new surroundings.
 Many dogs also do better when you leave quiet music playing or the television on at a low volume.
 Here’s a video with relaxing scenes and sounds made specifically for dogs:

-In summary, dogs barking when you leave the apartment is often a sign of separation anxiety or discomfort with being alone.
+In summary, dogs barking when you leave is often a sign of separation anxiety or discomfort with being alone.
 Understanding the root cause and addressing it with appropriate strategies can help alleviate this behavior.

 Creating a comforting environment, maintaining routines, and ensuring they are mentally and physically stimulated are all crucial steps in helping your dog adjust to periods of solitude.